jonlevi/enFoldX/docs/TUTORIAL.md

 #### Pipeline Step 2: Run MSA on Input Sequences
 You will run the AlphaFold3 container on `--no-run-inference` mode once per MSA JSON that was created.
-It is beneficial to run this in parallel.
+It is beneficial to run this in parallel across your dataset.
+Note that each job runs on a CPU node, however you can allocate multiple threads for AF3 to speed up jackhmmer.
+For example, in slurm, to add 8 threads you could use `#SBATCH --cpus-per-task=8`.

-An example for what this might look like using [slurm](https://slurm.schedmd.com/documentation.html) can be found for the tutorial data in `slurm_af3_msa_example.sh`.
-If you use this submission script, make sure to adjust the partition name, the array size, and the input/output paths to match your preferences/requirements.
+An example for what a submission script might look like using [slurm](https://slurm.schedmd.com/documentation.html) can be found for the tutorial data in `slurm_af3_msa_example.sh`.
+If you use this submission script, make sure to adjust the partition name, the array size, the compute requests, and the input/output paths to match your preferences/requirements.

 You can see what a successful run looks like by looking at the output for the tutorial above in `examples/af3_msa_outputs` (although these JSON files are very large and can be difficult to view using regular IDEs or the github file browser).
 There will be one JSON per unique chain (except for peptides which don't get MSA), and a metadata chain mapping file to map the MSA output to the original sequences.
 (You will need this chain_id_map for the next step)